Covid19OutputJapan/Covid19OutputJapan.github.io/tokyo_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210223/Figures/" %}
+{% assign fig_loc = "./archives/20210302/Figures/" %}

-## Last update on February 23, 2021
+## Last update on March 2, 2021
-** Based on the data available as of February 21, 2021.
+** Based on the data available as of February 28, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}